 1. Subject Line

-2. Short and Simple Sentences
+2. Simplified Sentences

 3. Think of who your reader is going to be

 Is it a colleague, a client or your boss?
 Should the email be informal or formal?
-Most Business Emails these days have a neutral tone.
+Most business emails these days have a neutral tone.
 Note the difference between Informal and Formal:

 Informal – Sorry, I can’t make it.